aemann01/domhain_RNASeq/12-longitudinal_analyses/README.md

 table(rownames(count.twice)==rownames(ann)) # should all return true
 # if all are true, merge together
 count.twice <- cbind(count.twice, ann)
-# get list of Genera to pull from rpoC data later
+# get list of genera to pull from rpoC data later
 count.twice.gen <- unique(count.twice$Genus)

 # collapse by genus and sum across rows